micromata/Baumeister/README.md

 ## Adding polyfills

-The file `src/app/base/polyfills.js` is prepared to import polyfills you might need depending on your use of modern JavaScript language features and your target browsers.
+The file `src/app/base/polyfills.js` is prepared to dynamic import polyfills you might need depending on your use of modern JavaScript language features and your target browsers.
+This way the polyfills are lazy loaded only in case the used browser actually needs them.

 Just import the ones you need for the browsers you are targeting.

-The only polyfill activated by default is a Promises polyfill which is needed if you use Promises and targeting Internet Explorers.
+The only polyfill activated by default is a Promises polyfill which is needed for lazy loading polyfills in Internet Explorers.

 ## Unit tests